kinkalow/fuseq/README.md

 $ fuseq <genomon_root_dir> <fuseq_root_dir> --lines '2,4-6,8'
 ```

-Only data matching a specified readname or sequence can be passed to blat input data.
+Only data matching a specified readname or sequence can be extracted.

 ```bash
 # Filter with readname